 But your creditors don’t care about how your purchasing habits improve your personal happiness or quality of life.
 They just want to recover the money they lent you — with interest.
 And they know from experience that it’s more difficult to recover said money (and interest!) from some borrowers than others.

-Your credit score (and by extension your overall credit profile) don’t just affect your personal finances.
+Your credit score and, by extension, your overall credit profile don’t just affect your personal finances.
 Your credit influences many aspects of your personal and public life, including plenty that don’t involve borrowing.